Volume 67, Issue 1

 • Greer Memorial Hospital was granted Magnet® recognition from the American Nurses Credentialing Center

-• Offered existing venues through which leaders could inform employees about GHS’s strategic direction and organizational structure
+• Offered existing venues through which leaders could inform employees about Prisma Health’s strategic direction and organizational structure

 •Began discussions around creating an employee app after survey results showed that 77% of survey respondents would use an app on their device to access information such as inclement weather alerts, health and wellness program offerings, and employee benefits

 •Confirmed The View will remain an electronic-only publication given that 65% of those surveyed said they would continue reading the newsletter if it were only available electronically